dgroomes/stackoverflow-look-back/README.md

       the reverse: transfer messages from the background scripts to the web page.
 * Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
 * DONE Standardize on RPC class naming convention.
-    * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "RpcClient"
+    * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "
+      RpcClient"
     * For servers, the name should follow: 1) BrowserDescriptor 2) DestinationDescriptor 3) "RpcServer"

   The class comments should follow the same order.
+* Defect.
+If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
+* This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
+For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
+* DONE Consider turning `content-script-messaging-proxy.js` into a specific component of the RPC system.
+The genericness of it is becoming more confusing I think.
+This work will include baking in the "procedure target RPC" in the RpcClient and RpcServer classes and also handling it in the content script proxy.

 ## Finished Wish List items